-The Company wholly owns four projects in North America: 1) the Thorn Gold-Copper-Silver Project located in Northwest British Columbia, Canada; 2) the Hog Heaven Silver-Gold-Copper Project located in Northwest Montana, USA; 3) the Langis-Hudson Bay Silver-Cobalt Project located in Northeast Ontario, Canada; and 4) the Atlin Goldfields Project in Northwest British Columbia, Canada.
-The Company is seeking partners to co-develop one or more if its projects.
+Brixton Metals wholly owns four projects in North America: 1) the Thorn Copper-Gold-Silver Project located in Northwest British Columbia, Canada; 2) the Hog Heaven Silver-Gold-Copper Project located in Northwest Montana, USA; 3) the Langis-Hudson Bay Silver-Cobalt Project located in Northeast Ontario, Canada; and 4) the Atlin Goldfields Project in Northwest British Columbia, Canada.
+The Company is seeking JV partners to co-develop one or more if its projects.

-Thorn Gold-Copper-Silver Project, British Columbia, Canada
+Thorn Copper-Gold-Silver Project, British Columbia, Canada

-The Thorn Project is a 996 square kilometre claim group located in northwestern British Columbia, Canada, approximately 90 km ENE from Juneau, AK with the southern claim boundary located 65 km to tide water.
+The Thorn Project is a 996 square kilometer claim group located in northwestern British Columbia, Canada, approximately 90 km ENE from Juneau, AK with the southern claim boundary located 65 km to tide water.
 The Thorn project hosts a district scale Triassic to Eocene volcano-plutonic complex with many styles of mineralization related to porphyry and epithermal environments.
-Some targets include: the Chivas Zone, which is an important new large scale porphyry Au-Cu-Ag target; the Outlaw Zone is a large scale clastic sediment hosted Au-Ag target where hole 128 returned ~60m of 1.15 g/t Au and 5 g/t Ag, the Oban Zone is a diatreme-breccia Ag-Au-Pb-Zn-Cu where hole 60 returned 95m of 1.71 g/t Au, 628.30 g/t Ag, 0.12% Cu, 3.31% Pb and 2.39% Zn; and high sulphidation Ag-Au-Cu veins at the Talisker & Glenfiddich Zones where 49.78m of 1.41 g/t Au, 19 g/t Ag and 0.25% Cu from Talisker Zone and 2.21m of 583 g/t Ag, 10.6% Cu, 2.5 g/t Au from the Glenfiddich Zone.
+Some targets include: the Chivas Zone, which is an important new large scale yet to drill tested porphyry Cu-Au-Ag-Mo target; the Outlaw Zone is a large scale clastic sediment hosted Au-Ag target where hole 128 returned ~60m of 1.15 g/t Au and 5 g/t Ag; the Oban Zone is a diatreme-breccia Ag-Au-Pb-Zn-Cu where hole 60 returned 95m of 1.71 g/t Au, 628.30 g/t Ag, 0.12% Cu, 3.31% Pb and 2.39% Zn; and high sulphidation Ag-Au-Cu veins at the Talisker & Glenfiddich Zones where 49.78m of 1.41 g/t Au, 19 g/t Ag and 0.25% Cu from Talisker Zone and 2.21m of 583 g/t Ag, 10.6% Cu, 2.5 g/t Au from the Glenfiddich Zone.
 Brixton has established a maiden inferred resource of 21.5Moz AgEq on limited drilling at the Oban, Talisker and Glenfiddich zones combined.
 Further information regarding the Thorn Project, including resource estimates, can be found in the Company's technical report prepared by SRK Consulting dated December 12, 2014 and filed on SEDAR.